What is Alternative Dispute Resolution?

 But even at several days, arbitration takes far less time than a typical court case.
 One thing that helps speed things up is that the parties don’t have to wait “however long to get on the judge’s calendar—as long as the arbitrator has availability, they can get it taken care of right away.”

-What Are the Benefits of Using ADR to Resolve Legal Disputes?
+What Are the Three Main Benefits of Using ADR to Resolve Legal Disputes?

-There are at least three main benefits of ADR programs:
+There are at least three major benefits of using ADR programs:

-- You know what you’re getting.
-Even if you don’t love the outcome of a mediation or other alternative dispute resolution process, you at least know what you’re getting in resolving the dispute.
-In the traditional court system, you might go through a months-long case.
-In the end, the final decision is always left up to a judge, entirely out of your control.
-In mediation, you drive the decision-making along with the other party.
+Even if you don’t love the outcome of a mediation or other ADR process, you at least know what you’re getting.
+In the traditional court system, you might go through a months- or years-long case.
+In the end, the final decision is always left up to a judge or jury, entirely out of your control.
+In mediation, you drive the decision-making along with the other party the entire time.

-- Takes less time.
-Whether it’s mediation, arbitration, or some other ADR process, preparing for and completing ADR tends to take much less time than traditional litigation.
+Whether it’s mediation, arbitration, or some other ADR process, preparing for and completing ADR tends to take significantly less time than traditional litigation, allowing you to settle the legal dispute and move on with your life more quickly.

-- Cost-effective.
-Paying for ADR services is often less expensive than attorney’s fees and other costs, such as court fees, that go into traditional litigation.
+Paying for ADR services is often less expensive than attorney’s fees and the other costs that go into traditional litigation, such as court fees and filing fees.

 What is your experience as an ADR practitioner?

 Qualifications and experience matter.
 Look for an attorney with prior experience as a mediator or arbitrator.
-Getting an attorney with experience in your type of legal dispute is also preferable.
+Getting an attorney with experience problem solving your specific type of legal issue is also preferable.
 For example, if you have an employment law issue, look for an ADR attorney specializing in employment law rather than divorce or real estate ADR.
 Of course, some ADR attorneys may have multiple areas of expertise.

 What are your attorney’s fees or ADR service costs?